-Normally these challenges center around fragmented processes and inefficiency, and slow timelines for accomplishing anything.
+Normally these obstacles center around fragmented processes, inefficiency, and slow timelines.
 It’s a little like dealing with a government agency.
 But the rewards can be great.

-- Building relationships with those in charge of approving deals
+- Build relationships with bank reps in charge of approving deals

-- Making the bank confident in your ability to perform and close on time
+- Make the bank confident in your ability to perform and close on time

-- Demonstrating the benefits of your offer to both the institution and person that needs to sign off on it
+- Demonstrate the benefits of your offer to both the institution and person that needs to sign off on it

-The right amount to offer for non-performing notes is really a combination of personal choice and knowing current note values.
-Off-market notes can present great discount and value investing opportunities thanks to less competition.
+Current note values and personal preferences help determine the right amount to offer for notes.
+Off-market notes can present great discounts and valuable investing opportunities thanks to less competition.